openssl/technical-policies/policies/design-process.md

 * The draft design document containing the candidate solutions should be available as a pull request for public comment for at least one week prior to the selection of the solution.
-As an alternative, community members may be offered an open invite to join the solution selection meeting.
+In addition to that, community members may be offered an open invite to join the solution selection meeting.

 * The refined documented design should be available for public comment as a pull